Table of Contents Warp Speed Evolution: How CIOs Must Adapt to...

 Then, Covid-19 hit, requiring businesses to hit the gas on their digital transformation to ensure remote employees could remain productive – even when working from home.
 At many organizations, CIOs were tasked with leading the charge toward fully remote work, which included (quickly) provisioning employees with the applications they needed to do their jobs – including web conferencing, identity management, and VPN applications.

-This initial “tool up” is now more than 12 months in the past.
+This initial “tool up” is now two years in the past.
 But SaaS continues to present ongoing challenges for CIOs.

 The next challenge for CIOs is to ensure their SaaS application portfolios and their enterprise IT architecture are as effective, optimized, secure, and innovative as possible.
 And it’s not always easy.